-‘Destiny 2’ Xbox One X and PlayStation 4 Pro Updates Worthless Unless Bungie Creates More Content Says Gamers
+‘Destiny 2’ Xbox One X And PlayStation 4 Pro Updates Worthless Unless Bungie Creates More Content Say Gamers

 The modified version of the game promises to enhance gameplay by introducing high-dynamic-range lighting and 4K resolution when played on the new consoles.
 Destiny 2 for the PS4 Pro and Xbox One X will be released on December 5 with the Curse of Osiris and Season Two.

-While most Destiny 2 gamers fully support Bungie’s efforts in reaching the game’s full potential by modifying it for the new consoles, however, a high number of players feel that the video game developer should concentrate on making more content for the game instead.
-Most complaints about the upcoming Destiny 2 rollout concerns its content, particularly on levels between 290 to 350.
+While most Destiny 2 gamers fully support Bungie’s efforts in reaching the game’s full potential by modifying it for the new consoles, a high number of players feel that the video game developer should concentrate on making more content for the game instead.
+Most complaints about the upcoming Destiny 2 rollout concern its content, particularly on levels between 290 to 350.
 Both casual and devoted Destiny 2 players have shared their thoughts on the matter through social media and online forums such as Reddit.

 One Destiny 2 gamer, StraightedgexLiberal, started a subreddit thread on the game’s official Reddit page, suggesting that dedicated fans of the game should stop playing to get Bungie’s attention.
 So far, a number of the subreddit’s members have stated that they have already stopped playing the game.